antchfx/xpath/README.md

 - `child::*` : The child axis selects children of the current node.

+  - `child::node()`: Selects all the children of the context node.
+  - `child::text()`: Selects all text node children of the context node.

 - `descendant::*` : The descendant axis selects descendants of the current node.
 It is equivalent to '//'.

 - `descendant-or-self::*` : Selects descendants including the current node.